raquentin/raquest/README.md

 # 🏓 raquest (raq)

-Raquest is a minimalist command-line HTTP client on top of `libcurl`.
-It's a foss `curl++`-like response to closed-source bloatware like Insomnia and Postman being absolute shite.
-No monthly subscriptions or two minute ads to access your requests, just save them in `.raq` files, run `raq -f <query_name>.raq`, and move on with your life.
+Raquest is a batteries-excluded command-line HTTP client built Insomnia and Postman are trash.
+No monthly subscriptions or two minute ads to send raquests, just run `raq -f <query_name>.raq` and move on with your life.

 ## Features